piotr-wiszowaty/pm_monitor_1/README.md

 The microcontroller register and bit field constants can be downloaded from [here](https://github.com/piotr-wiszowaty/comfoh).

-Note that to utilize hardware flow control (as in `uc/term.sh`) you need to enable USART2 RTS/CTS lines in the Mecrisp Forth core.
+Note that to utilize hardware flow control (as in `uc/term.sh`) you need to enable USART2 RTS/CTS lines in the Mecrisp-Stellaris Forth core.